 Guayusa (Gwhy-you-sa) is an Amazonian super-leaf that balances caffeine with an abundance of polyphenol antioxidants, providing a clean and steady energy to restore vitality and enliven your day.

-Traditionally, indigenous families gather before dawn to drink guayusa and share dreams, myths and legends.
-Guayusa is also consumed before nighttime hunting trips to make the hunters more acutely aware and focused – for this reason it is often called “The Night Watchman”.
+It is a longstanding cultural tradition among indigenous Kichwa families to gather before dawn and drink guayusa.
+During this early-morning ritual, family members share dreams, myths, and legends.
+Hunters also drink guayusa before nighttime hunting trips in order to become acutely aware and focused – for this reason guayusa is often called “The Night Watchman.”

 The compounds found in guayusa offer a wide range of holistic health benefits from calming the nervous system to cardiovascular health.